On a Stirling-Whitney-Riordan triangle: Abstract

 We prove that the Stirling-Whitney-Riordan triangle $[T_{n,k}]_{n,k}$ is $\textbf{x}$-totally positive with $\textbf{x}=(a_1,a_2,b_1,b_2,\lambda)$.
-We show real rootedness and log-concavity of $T_n(q)$ and stability of the Tur\'{a}n-type polynomial $T_{n+1}(q)T_{n-1}(q)-T^2_n(q)$.
-We also present explicit formulae of $T_{n,k}$ and the exponential generating function of $T_n(q)$, and the ordinary generating function of $T_n(q)$ in terms of a Jacobi continued fraction expansion.
-Furthermore, we get the $\textbf{x}$-Stieltjes moment property and $3$-$\textbf{x}$-log-convexity of $T_n(q)$ and that the triangular convolution $z_n=\sum_{i=0}^nT_{n,k}x_iy_{n-i}$ preserves Stieltjes moment property of sequences.
-Finally, for the first column $(T_{n,0})_{n\geq0}$, we derive some similar properties to those of $(T_n(q))_{n\geq0}.$ \\ {\sl \textbf{MSC}:}\quad 05A20; 05A15; 11A55; 15B48; 26C10; 30B70; 44A60 \\ {\sl \textbf{Keywords}:}\quad Recurrence relations; Total positivity; Real zeros; Jacobi continued fractions; Hakel matrices; $\textbf{x}$-Stieltjes moment sequences; Convolutions; Row-generating functions; $3$-$\textbf{x}$-log-convexity; Stirling numbers; Whitney numbers
+We show that the row-generating function $T_n(q)$ has only real zeros and the Tur\'{a}n-type polynomial $T_{n+1}(q)T_{n-1}(q)-T^2_n(q)$ is stable.
+We also present explicit formulae for $T_{n,k}$ and the exponential generating function of $T_n(q)$ and give a Jacobi continued fraction expansion for the ordinary generating function of $T_n(q)$.
+Furthermore, we get the $\textbf{x}$-Stieltjes moment property and $3$-$\textbf{x}$-log-convexity of $T_n(q)$ and show that the triangular convolution $z_n=\sum_{i=0}^nT_{n,i}x_iy_{n-i}$ preserves Stieltjes moment property of sequences.
+Finally, for the first column $(T_{n,0})_{n\geq0}$, we derive some properties similar to those of $(T_n(q))_{n\geq0}.$ \\ {\sl \textbf{MSC}:}\quad 05A20; 05A15; 11A55; 15B48; 26C10; 30B70; 44A60 \\ {\sl \textbf{Keywords}:}\quad Total positivity; Real zeros; Jacobi continued fractions; Hakel matrices; $\textbf{x}$-Stieltjes moment sequences; Convolutions; $3$-$\textbf{x}$-log-convexity; Stirling numbers; Whitney numbers